F0zzi4/ReactUnivr/README.md

 # My Personal Training

-React project to manage personal coaching for patients
+React project to manage personal coaching for customers

+# Analysis
+* See Project Report for more information
+* See Figma Structure for more comprehension of the app structure

 # Version